 Washington Capitals Off-Season Preview

+The Capitals have already had a busy off-season, but the biggest moves are yet to come.
+Many of the changes so far have affected the minor league system, leaving the NHL roster intact.
+However, with six big-name Restricted Free Agents and the potential for some blockbuster trades very soon – the Caps could have a different look for 2000-01.
 As with the rest of the league, the Capitals had to sign their 1998 draft picks by June 1st or lose the rights to them.
 George McPhee got things started early by signing collegiate defenseman Michael Farrell in March.
 Then, right at the deadline, the Caps came to terms with Krys Barch, Nathan Forster and Rastislav Stana.
 They are all expected to play minor pro next season, and the Caps have high hopes for all of them.
 This meant that the remaining 1998 draft picks: Goaltender Jomar Cruz, Forwards Blake Evans and Todd Hornung re-entered the 2000 draft.
 None of them were selected, and they will look for Free Agent deals during the summer.